The Complete Guide to Event Videos in the AI Era

 • User-generated content (UGC): Create encouraging ways to engage attendees to generate and share their own user-generated videos during the event.
 It is a powerful way to organically spread highlights, boost visibility, and real-life experience at your events.

-• Walkthrough Videos: Guided looks at the venue, booths, routes, activities, or activations to help attendees navigate and discover more.
+• Walkthrough videos: Guided looks at the venue, booths, routes, activities, or activations to help attendees navigate and discover more.
 Great for on-site video loops and for the event landing page.

 • Video booth: Works like a photobooth, but offers videos.
 A staffed or automated station where attendees record short video clips or messages, enabling high-volume onsite video content.
 This can also be another approach to enabling user-generated content with ease instead of relying on individual captures.